Kavaeric/p700/codex/Railgun.md

 * An ablative layer that will turn into plasma upon contact with the rail.
 The plasma will act as an armature connecting the rails to the projectile.
 * The actual projectile that will be delivered to the target.
-Special tungsten (60%) alloys are used to combine mass as well as conductivity.
+Projectiles are made of alloys designed to conduct electricity but not heat.
 Specialist rounds using different materials are also commonplace, as are entirely different constructions, such as sabots.

 ### Rails
 The weapon rails are divided into two main stages.
 The first stage known as the **primer rail**